mocnik-science/measures-rest-oshdb-app/backend/docs-lod/documentation.md

 ## Linked Open Data (LOD) and SPARQL Queries

 The semantic information contained in this repository is available in human-readable way as well as formally as Linked Open Data.
-While being a website, the pages contains a number of triples, consisting of a subject, a predicate, and an object.
+While being a website, the pages contains a number of triples, each consisting of a subject, a predicate, and an object.
 These triples are used to represent the data in a machine-readable way.
-These triples, being represented as [RDFa](http://www.w3.org/TR/rdfa-primer/), refer to entities on other pages of this repository, and they refer to known vocabularies.
+The data, being represented as [RDFa](http://www.w3.org/TR/rdfa-primer/), refer to entities on other pages of this repository, and they refer to known vocabularies.
 Among these are the [Data Quality Vocabulary](http://purl.org/data-quality) and the [OpenStreetMap Data Quality Vocabulary](http://purl.org/osm-data-quality).
 The data can be queried using the query language [SPARQL](http://www.w3.org/TR/sparql11-query/).